Scott Wiener: HIV and LGBT issues

-In 2017, Wiener originated three bills centered around HIV and LGBT issues.
+In 2017, Wiener originated three bills centered around HIV and LGBTQ issues.
 He co-authored Senate Bill 239, which lowered the penalty of exposing someone to HIV without their knowledge and consent from a felony to a misdemeanor.
 Wiener said that the laws had unfairly singled out HIV-positive people.
 The bill passed and was signed by Governor Jerry Brown on October 6, 2017.

 Wiener co-authored Senate Bill 179 in 2017, to create a third, non-binary gender option on government documents, which passed in 2018.

-Wiener authored Senate Bill 219 in 2017, which strengthened protections against "discrimination based on sexual orientation, gender identity, gender expression, or HIV status" for LGBT seniors living in long-term care facilities.
+Wiener authored Senate Bill 219 in 2017, which strengthened protections against "discrimination based on sexual orientation, gender identity, gender expression, or HIV status" for LGBTQ seniors living in long-term care facilities.
 The bill was opposed by groups who argued that the bill criminalized bathroom gender designations and would force care providers to address those under their care with gender-appropriate language.
 Wiener called these arguments "transphobic" and "absurd".
 The naming provision of the law was overturned on July 16, 2021, after the Third District Court of Appeals ruled that the law violated employees' free speech rights.

 In October 2019, Governor Gavin Newsom signed Wiener's legislation expanding access to HIV-prevention medications PrEP and PEP.
 Under the new law, pharmacists can distribute HIV pre- and post-prophylaxes without a physician's prescription.

 In 2019 and 2020, Wiener attempted to pass Senate Bill 201, a bill that would have restricted physicians' and parents' ability to decide to perform reconstructive genital surgery on intersex infants, and would instead require the impacted child be old enough to decide to undergo surgery.
 The bill was opposed by the California Medical Association and other medical groups who said they would not be able to apply medical expertise, which would threaten patient safety.
 The bill died in committee.
 Wiener re-introduced the bill a second time in January 2021, this time as Senate Bill 225.

 Wiener introduced Senate Bill 145 on January 18, 2019.
 The bill proposed to remove the requirement to place someone convicted of non-forcible oral or anal sex with a minor over the age of 14 (provided the convicted is less than 10 years older) on the sex offender registry, instead leaving this to the judge's discretion, as was the case for vaginal sex.
-He argued that existing law was discriminatory towards LGBT couples where the partners were just above and below the age of legal consent.
+He argued that existing law was discriminatory toward LGBTQ couples where the partners were just above and below the age of legal consent.
 Wiener received online harassment and death threats from those who claimed the bill protected pedophiles.
 The bill was signed into law by Gavin Newsom in September 2020.

 In 2021, Wiener authored SB 107, a "trans refuge bill" to protect transgender children seeking gender affirming care in California and their families from civil and criminal punishment under other states' laws.
 The law would restrict the enforcement of out-of-state laws and policies that penalize gender affirming care in subpoenas and arrest warrants, and in parental custody cases.
 SB 107 became law in 2022.